Code-Institute-Submissions/Milestone-Project-112/README.md

 * CSS3
   * Used to style the HTML code
 * Bootstrap Framework
-  * Used Bootstraps grid system and styles for buttons to help the webpage be more responsive for mobile layouts
+  * Used Bootstraps grid system and styles for buttons to help the web page be more responsive for mobile layouts
 * FontAwesome
   * Used 3 different FontAwesome icons for my website
 * Google Fonts